-Clauses 63 to 65 make consequential amendments to provisions that refer to persons employed in the public service.
+Clauses 65 to 67 make consequential amendments to provisions that refer to persons employed in the public service.
 This term has been replaced by the new definition of "public official".

-Clause 66 repeals Part XXXVIII, which contains offences that are replaced by the new corruption offences inserted into Part X. All corruption offences are now contained in Part X.
+Clause 68 repeals section 375, which contains an offence that is replaced by the new corruption offences inserted into Part X.